Drassil/nestjs-yalc/docs/api-creation.md

 #### Define Custom Queries and Mutations

-So far, we've learned that `AgGridDependencyFactory` is able to generate highly configurable GraphQL operations.
+So far, we've learned that `CrudGenDependencyFactory` is able to generate highly configurable GraphQL operations.
 But there are cases where you can't avoid writing your own resolver or services.

-Although, is always suggested to check if there's the possibility to solve your problem by using one of the available decorators or creating a custom one, in this section we will learn how to implement our own mutations and queries by using the `AgGridDependencyFactory`.
+Although, is always suggested to check if there's the possibility to solve your problem by using one of the available decorators or creating a custom one, in this section we will learn how to implement our own mutations and queries by using the `CrudGenDependencyFactory`.

-As stated at the beginning of this documentation, the `AgGridDependencyFactory` is a very flexible system, in fact you can literally replace every dependency with your own implementation of the `Resolver`, `Service`, `Dataloader` and `Repository`.
+As stated at the beginning of this documentation, the `CrudGenDependencyFactory` is a very flexible system, in fact you can literally replace every dependency with your own implementation of the `Resolver`, `Service`, `Dataloader` and `Repository`.

-It's also important to know that NestJS-yalc/Ag-Grid provides factory methods for every of the above elements, it means that you can create your own class while still automatically generate the base to extend.
+It's also important to know that NestJS-yalc/Crud-Gen provides factory methods for every of the above elements, it means that you can create your own class while still automatically generate the base to extend.

 In the following example, we will create: